Canal Boat Hire & Holidays Frequently Asked Questions

 Where is Aqua Narrowboats based?

-Aqua Narrowboats is based at Mercia Marina on the Trent and Mersey Canal.
+As of March 2018, Aqua Narrowboats is based at Barton Turns Marina on the Trent and Mersey Canal.
 For directions to our base please see our ‘find us’ page.

 Can I cancel my canal boat holiday once booked?